-- Governance: manage users, licenses, spaces, schedules, events and links
+- Governance: manage users, alerts, licenses, spaces, schedules, events and links

 - Content: manage custom content, such as themes and extensions

 - Configuration: enable feature settings and configure identity providers

 You access the Management Console by adding /console to your tenant address: https://<your tenant address>/console, or by using the navigation link Administration under user profile in the hub.